Save 30% on online shipping anywhere in Canada and the US!

 Even though some of the following metals do corrode, they are often used in place of steel for their slow rate of oxidization:

-• Stainless Steel – an alloy of steel containing chromium, it forms a layer of chromium oxide on the surface that prevents further corrosion
+• Stainless Steel an alloy of steel containing chromium, it forms a layer of chromium oxide on the surface that prevents further corrosion

-• Aluminum – aluminum oxide does form on the surface, but in usual situations, this stops after an initial layer is formed
+• Aluminum aluminum oxide does form on the surface, but in usual situations, this stops after an initial layer is formed

-• Titanium – an extremely strong and light metal that also forms an oxide on the surface, but is very resistant to corrosion in comparison to steel
+• Titanium an extremely strong and light metal that also forms an oxide on the surface, but is very resistant to corrosion in comparison to steel

-• Copper – Copper oxide forms in a pleasant green hue, but generally stops after an initial layer is formed, allowing it to be used for water transportation for many years
+• Copper Copper oxide forms in a pleasant green hue, but generally stops after an initial layer is formed, allowing it to be used for water transportation for many years

 Do All Metals Corrode?

 Not all metals corrode readily in the normal atmosphere we experience, but most do to some degree.
 Metals like aluminum and titanium will develop an oxide on their surface that is mostly indistinguishable from the base metal.
+This naturally occurring phenomenon, known as passivation, provides these metals with excellent corrosion resistance.
+In the case of titanium, the oxide layer forms due to titanium’s high affinity for oxygen, creating a protective barrier only several nanometres thick that self-repairs as long as even minimal oxygen is present in the environment.

-Get Corrosion Resistant Materials for Your Project at Metals Supermarket
+Get Corrosion-Resistant Materials for Your Project at Metals Supermarket

 Whether you need cost-effective galvanized steel, lightweight aluminum or high-end stainless steel, get everything you need at Metals Supermarket, with cutting and nationwide delivery available.
 Find your nearest store here.